Crunchyroll Expo: Virtual Crunchyroll Expo

 Due to the cancellation of Crunchyroll Expo 2020 because of the COVID-19 pandemic, an online event named Virtual Crunchyroll Expo was held from September 4–6, 2020.
 The event featured many Japanese guests including Junji Ito, Soma Saito, Rie Takahashi, Mayumi Tanaka, and pro wrestler Miro.
 It also included a artists alley, cosplay event, and exhibitor hall.
 Virtual Crunchyroll Expo 2021 was held from August 5–7, 2021 and also had a significant Japanese guest list.

 Crunchyroll Expo Australia

 Crunchyroll Expo Australia was a two-day convention held during September at the Melbourne Convention and Exhibition Centre in Melbourne, Australia.
 The convention in 2022 had issues with long entrance lines outside of the convention center.
 Attendees had waits of up to five hours in bad weather due to the convention center reaching capacity.
 Crunchyroll after the convention made refunds available for those who could not enter the event.
-This was the replacement for the Madman Anime Festival that took place from 2016 to 2019 due to 2020 and 2021 events not taking place due to the COVID-19 pandemic.